 Northern Nevada Medical Center would like to thank you for your interest in our Volunteer Program.
-We believe here at Northern Nevada Medical Center our volunteers can only add to our success and we honor your commitment.
+We believe our volunteers at Northern Nevada Medical Center can only add to our success.
+We honor your commitment.

 Volunteers play a vital role in helping our patients and families on a daily basis.
 You do this by greeting our guests with a smile as they arrive, helping them find their way in the hospital, bringing our patients goodies from our patient concierge cart or visiting our patient rooms with your beautiful therapy dog.

-Please take this opportunity to read through our Volunteer Handbook.
+Please take this opportunity to read through your Volunteer Handbook.
 It will provide you with information on our hospital's history, as well as the rules and regulations of the Volunteer Program.
-This handbook will also serve as a reference for you during the time you share with us as a volunteer.
+This handbook will also serve as a reference for you during the time you serve as a volunteer.